lauraherasrec/lauraherasrec.github.io/_pages/about.md

 Welcome to my website!

-I am a PhD candidate in Economics at [American University](https://www.american.edu/cas/economics/), writing my dissertation on economic development in Latin America, and an economist at the Inter-American Development Bank.
+I am an economist at the Inter-American Development Bank.
+I received my Ph.D. in Economics from American University.

 My research explores various topics related to development challenges in Latin America and the Caribbean.
 More specifically, I focus on issues related to trade, inequality, energy, and productive development.

-I have professional experience in economic research and analysis in international organizations (The World Bank, IDB, OECD), central banking (Banco de España), and higher education institutions (AU, EHESS, UAM).
+I have professional experience in economic research and analysis in international organizations (The World Bank, OECD), central banking (Banco de España), and higher education institutions (AU, EHESS, UAM).

 I am a person with a wide range of interests and a multidisciplinary educational background in economics, development studies, and psychology.
 I hold a MA in Economics from Université Paris VII Diderot, a MA in Development Studies from the [University of the Basque Country](https://www.hegoa.ehu.eus/), a BA in Economics from [Autonomous University of Madrid](https://www.uam.es/economicas/inicio), and a BA in Psychology from the [National University of Distance Education](https://www.uned.es/universidad/facultades/psicologia.html).